prabirshrestha/dotfiles/README.markdown

 ## thanks

-Fork of [Holman's dotfiles](https://github.com/holman/dotfiles) which supports all 3 major OS - Mac OSX, Linux and Windows.
+Fork of [Holman's dotfiles](https://github.com/holman/dotfiles) which has been supported to work on all 3 major OS - Mac OSX, Linux and Windows and of coure my own customizations.